SyaibanAhmadRamadhan/go-bootstrap-application/README.md

 ### Pprof Profiling

-Each application has built-in pprof support with realtime hot-reload:
+Each application has built-in pprof support with realtime hot-reload and authentication:

 ```bash
 # Enable pprof in env.json